kevinklaus/htw-ds-webcomponents/src/components/htw-berlin-dropdown/readme.md

 # htw-berlin-dropdown

 The dropdown menu can wrap any number of htw-berlin-link elements.
+The dropdown text can be adapted by providing a string to the `droptext` attribute.

+#### Dropdown Links

+- For wrapped [htw-berlin-link](../?path=/story/design-system-atoms-link--link)s set the link attribute `variant="dropdown"`
+- See the [htw-berlin-link docs](../?path=/docs/design-system-atoms-link--link) for setting link color and dark mode

+#### Usage in the Top Menu

+- The dropdwon can be slotted within [htw-berlin-top-menu](../?path=/docs/design-system-molecules-top-menu--standard) by setting the attributes `variant="topmenu"` and `slot="dropdown"`

 <!-- Auto Generated Below -->